Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

 - **immutableInfer**: if set to true, the 'infer' value cannot be changed.
 Default value is false.
 - **sameAs**: the value of "sameAs" parameter when a query is executed.
 Default value is true.
 - **immutableSameAs**: if set to true, the 'sameAs' value cannot be changed.
 Default value is false.
+- **language**: the language being used when the component is initialized.
+Default value is "en".

 ## Developers guide